fleet-ai/DocEval/README.md

 The framework currently supports the following models:

 ### Azure
 The Azure Layout model is part of Azure Document Intelligence, and it performs all of the above tasks.
-It does not allow for a separation of tasks and costs $10 per 1000 pages.
+It does not allow for a separation of tasks.
 #### Tasks: Layout Analysis, Text Extraction, Table Detection, Table Extraction

 ### Surya
-[Surya](https://github.com/VikParuchuri/surya) is an open-source OCR model (weights are conditionally licenced for commercial use depending on revenue) developed by Vik Paruchuri.
+[Surya](https://github.com/VikParuchuri/surya) is a toolkit of open-source models (weights are conditionally licenced for commercial use depending on revenue) developed by Vik Paruchuri.
 It offers accurate text extraction and layout analysis capabilities.
 #### Tasks: Layout Analysis, Text Extraction

 ### Table Transformer